Tofunmi-hub/supply-chain-optimization/README.md

 C3: 40 / 40

-Business Interpretation
+Business Interpretation:

-Factory F2 operates at full capacity, indicating that it provides a cost advantage on key transportation routes.
+- Factory F2 operates at full capacity, indicating that it provides a cost advantage on key transportation routes.
 Factory F1 retains spare capacity, suggesting flexibility to absorb potential future demand increases.

-All customer demand is satisfied at minimum total cost, demonstrating the effectiveness of linear optimization for operational planning and logistics decision-making.
+- All customer demand is satisfied at minimum total cost, demonstrating the effectiveness of linear optimization for operational planning and logistics decision-making.

  Extensions